ClemHubble/ds-profile/README.md

 # ds-profile

 A lightweight command-line tool that gives you an instant, rich terminal summary of any CSV dataset — column types, missing values, outlier counts, skewness, distribution histograms, a Pearson correlation matrix, sentinel value detection, and CSV diffing.
-Like `pandas-profiling`, but zero dependencies and fast enough to run on every dataset you open.
+Export to a shareable HTML report with interactive charts, or machine-readable JSON, with a single flag.
+Like `pandas-profiling`, but fast enough to run on every dataset you open, with no setup required.

+One dependency (Rich for terminal formatting).
 No pandas.
 No numpy.
-Pure Python 3.8+ standard library.
+Python 3.8+.

 ## Why?